Napoleon Baniewicz: Personal life

 He was part of the Samogitia Corporation at the University of Vienna, which was made up of Lithuanian-Polish students.

 Baniewicz married Walentyna Lachowicz from Kuldyga, Courland.
 The couple had three children; Olgierd (1933-1986), who became a surgeon and an Africa-traveler, Witold (1937-1998) who dedicated himself to Polonistics and journalism and wrote as a poet under the pseudonym Tomasz Wartki, and Kazimierz (1944-), who, like his father became a psychiatrist and a traveler as well.

-Napoleon Baniewicz's wife, Walentyna was a veteran of the Home Army, which resisted against the occupation of Poland during World War II by German and Soviet forces, she passed away in the year 2001.
+Napoleon Baniewicz's wife, Walentyna was a veteran of the Home Army, which resisted against the occupation of Poland during World War II by German and Soviet forces, she died in the year 2001.

 Napoleon Baniewicz dedicated most of his life to medicine and work.
 In the last five years of his life, he battled myeloma, from which he died in 1979 at the age of 75.

 Legacy

 In total, he published 83 research papers during his lifetime.
 With his book The Axis Reflexes, which was published in 1964, he expanded his many years of research into the so-called axis reflexes.
 According to the famous Polish professor Eufemiusz Herman, Napoleon Baniewicz wrote his name into the history of neurology with his work that would be very important for the future development of neurology.
 The symptom described by Napoleon Baniewicz is known today as the Baniewicz Symptom.

 As the founder of several neurological departments, he contributed to the common good of the cities of Bydgoszcz, Inowrocław and others.